unused/env/README.md

 will check changes and run the specific commands.
 Take care for conflicts, if you adapt some Ansible managed file, you might end up with your changes getting overridden.

-`C-x-Ce` - edit a command in $EDITOR and execute it afterwards `$ fc` - edit last command, then execute

 [Ansible]: https://docs.ansible.com/
 [Toolbox]: https://docs.fedoraproject.org/en-US/fedora-silverblue/toolbox/